- 1 Can the US government take your gold?

 How much gold can a US citizen own?

-Which president took US off the gold standard?
+Why did the US abandon the gold standard?

 Who owns the most gold privately?